ziyuge27/ziyuge-website/docs/index.md

 will help your hero character look even better and help tell the story of your character.
 Have fun with it.
 Work on paper or document size 8.5” x 11” or larger.

-> :memo: **Application information**
+> :buld: **Application information:**
 OCSA changes their portfolio requirements every year so the same prompt isn't used twice.